 My secret to the best bubble tea is making the drink with warm tapioca balls, giving boba the perfect soft and chewy texture.

 I learned this trick on a trip to South Korea where all bubble tea was served with very warm (almost hot) tapioca balls and it was amazingly good.
-And now, this is how I make all my bubble tea.

 A lot of bubble tea shops use powdered tea and powdered milk, which doesn’t taste as fresh and delicious as using brewed tea and fresh milk products.